GuoCharles/guocharles.github.io/README.md

-# guocharles.github.io
+# Personal Website
-Charles Guo personal website
+Hi!
+I'm David, I'm a Senior studying EECS at the University of California, Berkeley, and this is my personal website that showcases my experiences and projects!